martinagvilas/recomo/README.md

 - The majority of guides for reproducible research do not provide ready to use templates that facilitate the adoption of these practices.

 ### Our solution
-- Document online the best practices for conducting reproducible research in CCN, taking into account the needs of the different types of modeling projects.
+- Document online the best practices for conducting reproducible research in CCN, taking into account that different types of modeling approaches might require different reproducibility techniques.
-- Create a report quantifying the use of reproducible research practices in CCN projects.
+- Having identified these best practices, measure their use by past and current CCN projects.
-- Provide templates and other practical tools for conducting reproducible research in CCN.
+- Develop templates and other practical tools for facilitating these reproducibility research practices.

 ## :sparkles: Who are we?